roberto-triumph/triumph4php/docs/new-user-wizard.md

 3. Editor Associations

-	Triumph uses file extensions to determine how to display the source code contained within them.
-Triumph's syntax highlighting and source code parsing features use these settings to determine which files contain PHP, SQL, and CSS source code.
+	triumph4php uses file extensions to determine how to display the source code contained within them. triumph4php's syntax highlighting and source code parsing features use these settings to determine which files contain PHP, SQL, and CSS source code.
 You can change the file extensions if desired.